-It is so important after each job interview to take a few minutes to think through some key questions carefully.
+It is so important after a job interview to take a few minutes to think through some key questions carefully.
 You want to take the time to clarify what you do and don’t know about the job.
 This critical information can be the pivot point for deciding whether you want the role.

 Does the position align with your needs, interests, and strengths?